coalang-soft/experiments/mnemonicV2.md

 pop
 ```
 ### Problems
 While this language hopefully is easy to understand (If you look at the CoaLang code `java("java.lang.System").out.println("Hello World");`), there are a few problems.
 First: The language uses more characters to express something than the Computer needs.
 Second: The language is not "smart".
 If other's languages compile into it, their output might not be optimized.
-The output of CoaLang is not completely optimized too.
+The output of CoaLang is not completely optimized neither.
 But of course optimized code would be faster.
 So it should optimize itself.
 Third: The language is not strongly typed.
 While this makes it way easier for the user, it gets slower for the Computer.
 It would be easier to compile into other languages with strong types too.

 ## Problem 1: Size
 ### First steps